AKadmani/Haptic-Recoil/README.md

 # OASIS - Shooting Simulator

-OASIS (Optimal Accuracy Simulator In Simulations) is an immersive shooting simulator built using the CHAI3D framework.
-This project aims to provide a realistic and interactive shooting experience with haptic feedback.
+OASIS (Optimal Accuracy Simulator In Simulations) is an immersive shooting simulator built using the CHAI3D framework and designed specifically for the Novint Falcon haptic device.
+This project aims to provide a realistic and interactive shooting experience with 3 degrees of freedom (3DOF) haptic feedback.

 ## Features

 - Multiple weapon types: M1911 Pistol, AK47 Rifle, and Dragunov Sniper Rifle
-- Realistic weapon handling and recoil simulation
+- Realistic weapon handling and recoil simulation using the Novint Falcon's 3DOF haptic feedback
-- Haptic feedback for enhanced immersion
 - Dynamic target system
 - Time trial mode for skill assessment
 - 3D environment with obstacle blocks
 - Customizable lighting effects
+- Designed for the Novint Falcon haptic device

 ## Requirements

 - CHAI3D library
 - OpenGL and GLUT
 - C++ compiler with C++11 support
+- Novint Falcon haptic device

 ## Building and Running

 1. Ensure you have the CHAI3D library installed and properly configured in your development environment.
+2. Make sure your Novint Falcon device is properly connected and drivers are installed.
-2. Clone this repository:
+3. Clone this repository:
    ```
    git clone https://github.com/AKadmani/Haptic-Recoil.git
    ```
-3. Navigate to the project directory and build the project using your preferred C++ build system (e.g., CMake, Make).
+4. Navigate to the project directory and build the project using your preferred C++ build system (e.g., CMake, Make).
-4. Run the compiled executable.
+5. Run the compiled executable.

 ## Controls

+- Novint Falcon movement: Aim and control weapon position
+- Falcon primary button: Fire weapon
+- Falcon secondary buttons: Switch between weapons
+- Keyboard controls:
   - `W`, `A`, `S`, `D`: Move the camera
   - `Q`, `E`: Rotate the weapon
-- Mouse movement: Aim
-- Left mouse button: Fire weapon
-- `1`, `2`, `3`: Switch between weapons (Pistol, Rifle, Sniper)
   - `T`: Start time trial mode
   - `X`: Exit the application

+## Novint Falcon Integration

+The OASIS Shooting Simulator is specifically designed to work with the Novint Falcon haptic device.
+It utilizes the device's 3 degrees of freedom to provide realistic weapon handling and haptic feedback:

+- The 3D position of the Falcon's end effector controls the aim and position of the weapon in the virtual environment.
+- The primary button on the Falcon grip is used to fire the currently selected weapon.
+- The additional buttons on the Falcon grip are used to switch between different weapon types.
+- Haptic feedback is provided through the Falcon to simulate recoil and other weapon characteristics.

 ## Contributing